cysouw/diathesis/text/c05_case.md

 ## Diatheses with object demotion {#sec:case-object-demotion}

 This section concerns those alternations in which a non-nominative case-marked argument can be removed or demoted.
-When considered in this direction (e.g. 'an accusative is removed/demoted'), then such alternations are known as antipassives.
-Conversely, when this same alternation is analysed reversely (e.g. 'an accusative is added/promoted') then such alternations are known as applicatives.
-Because this chapter deals with unmarked 'covert' alternations, there is no structural difference between these two situations.
+When considered in this direction (e.g. "an accusative is removed/demoted"), then such alternations are known as antipassives.
+Conversely, when this same alternation is analysed reversely (e.g. "an accusative is added/promoted") then such alternations are known as applicatives.
+Because this chapter deals with unmarked "covert" alternations, there is no structural difference between these two situations.
 Rather, they are two different ways to look at at the same phenomenon.
 Still, I have tried to classify diathesis into either of these two options based on (debatable) semantic arguments and parallels to other diatheses with overt derivations.

 ### --- [ OBJ > Ø ] --- *Optionaler Akkusativ* {.unnumbered}